SmartForest-no/wheelRuts_semanticSegmentation/README.md

 An example dataset has been attached (data.zip) for understanding the layout of the training and validation images.
 Fully labelled images required for semantic segmentation (png/jpg)

-USING DIFFERENT MODELS:
+Using different architecture (model)

-ORIGINAL REPOSITORY FOR CNN MODELS-- https://github.com/divamgupta/image-segmentation-keras
+Original repository for CNN models (keras_segmentation)-- https://github.com/divamgupta/image-segmentation-keras

 model_name:
 #fcn_8